davidk9411/Assembler/README.md

 > For WSL users, dos2unix is required
 + before executing scripts, type "dos2unix test.sh" first
 3. Minor fixes on bugs (BRANCHIFGREATEROREQUAL)

+Current State: Assignment 2 Submitted, Will create new repo for Assignment 3.

 How To?
 * makefile is included with follwoing command: